Hyper-converged infrastructure

-Description
+Design

 Hyperconvergence evolves away from discrete, software-defined systems that are connected and packaged together toward a purely software-defined environment where all functional elements run on commercial, off-the-shelf (COTS) servers, with the convergence of elements enabled by a hypervisor.
 HCI systems are usually made up of server systems equipped with direct-attached storage.
 HCI includes the ability to pool like systems together.
 All physical data-center resources reside on a single administrative platform for both hardware and software layers.

-Consolidation of all functional elements at the hypervisor level, together with federated management, was promoted to improve data-center inefficiencies and reduce the total cost of ownership (TCO) for data centers.
+Consolidation of all functional elements at the hypervisor level, together with federated identity management, was promoted to improve data-center inefficiencies and reduce the total cost of ownership (TCO) for data centers.

 The potential impact of the hyper-converged infrastructure is that companies will no longer need to rely on different compute and storage systems, though it is still too early to prove that it can replace storage arrays in all market segments.
 It is likely to further simplify management and increase resource-utilization rates where it does apply.